finedust/calendar-builder/README.txt

 Probably this code contains bugs so please let me know if something goes wrong.

-If my work result useful to you, consider that even a little donation may be to me a great incentive to further develop the code.
-IBAN: IT40 K030 6936 8961 0000 0003 056		BIC: BCITITMM

 by Francesco Tosello.
 Contact me at: francesco.tosello@studio.unibo.it